rwhogg/what-the-hex/README.md

 * [macOS](https://github.com/rwhogg/what-the-hex/releases/download/v0.1.0/What.The.Hex_macos.zip)
 * Linux: not currently provided.
 Yes, I know I'm a Linux user and so this is hypocritical.
 Bug me about it enough and I'll fix it.

-## Notes

-This is _not_ fully finished but I'm not intending to do active work on this long-term.

 ## Rules

 * You begin with an 8 x 5 grid of hexagons